richardpaulhudson/coreferee/README.md

 ##### 6.7 Version 1.2.0

 - Removed dependencies to TensorFlow and Keras, switching to Thinc as the neural network platform.
 Switching to Thinc has led to serialized models that are around 30% of the size of the old models, and has also allowed the old limitation to be removed where `nlp.pipe()` could not be called with `n_process > 1` with forked processes.
+- Implemented a softmax layer to select the best potential referent for each anaphor as opposed to calculating independent scores for each pair.
 - Added matrix tests to support a variety of Python and spaCy versions, including spaCy 3.2 and spaCy 3.3.
-- Implemented a more representative stable-random split into train and test corpora
+- Implemented a stable-random split into train and test corpora as opposed to using the last 20% of loaded documents as the test corpus.
+- Improved the training script so that it remembers the model state at each epoch and chooses the best-performing state from the training history as the model to save.
+- Added the `coreferee check` command to enable performance measurement for an existing Coreferee model with a new spaCy model.

 <a id="open-issues"></a>

 ### 7. Open issues / requests for assistance

-1. Because optimising parsing speed was not a priority in the [project within which Coreferee came into being](#background-information), Coreferee is written purely in Python; it would be helpful if somebody could convert it to Cython.
+1. Because optimising parsing speed was not a priority in the [project within which Coreferee came into being](#background-information), Coreferee is written purely in Python; it would be helpful if somebody could convert relevant parts of it to Cython.

-2. There are almost certainly changes to the inputs and structure of the neural ensemble that would lead to improvements in accuracy, both cross-linguistically and for specific languages.
-The only caveat to bear in mind when trying out changes is that it should be possible for someone who does not understand neural networks to write rules for a new language.
-This means that Coreferee should detect necessary differences in the neural network behaviour between languages automatically rather than requiring the trainer to configure them.

-3. It would be useful if somebody could find a way of benchmarking Coreferee against other coreference resolution solutions, especially for English.
+2. It would be useful if somebody could find a way of benchmarking Coreferee against other coreference resolution solutions, especially for English.
 One problem this would probably present is that using a benchmark necessitates a normative scope where a system aims to find exactly those types of coreference marked within the benchmark corpus, whereas the scope of Coreferee was determined by project requirements.